 Four Feisty Females

-4-weeks (first 4) | Registration closed 9/1/2024
+4-weeks (first 4) | This course is completed

 The four women this course will discuss worked as social activists during the years between 1870 and 1920.
 Victoria Woodhull was the first woman to run for president; Mother Jones was an iconic labor organizer for the United Mine Workers; Jane Addams established a pioneering settlement house and all but destroyed her career by opposing our entry into World War I; and Emma Goldman brought the message of anarchism and workers' rights to audiences all over America.